denisewong1/AFL-Statistics/notebooks.md

 031_model_ftsybreakeven : calculate fantasy round values and predict breakevens - makes copy in app directory
 032_model_player_position : estimate player positions
 033_model_linprog_ftsyteam : estimate best ftsy team
+034_model_player_points : estimate average player points for season/match

+All models have the following functions which uses the naming conventions model_name_data : gathers data from postgres database model_name_prediction : runs only forecast model and saves results model_name_production : runs the full model and saves results The first part of the model_name will contain the primary id key : player_ftsyBE, player_position, player_points

 ### 04* Charts
 Any charts from the data directories for the app are created here